CarlosACanal/projetovalorant/README.md

 # ProjetoValorant (in development)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

 ## How to run the project:

 Install Node.js (https://nodejs.org/en/download/)

 Create a new terminal in the folder with this project and run 'npm install'.

-Run `npm start` and navigate to `http://localhost:4200/`.
+Run 'npm start' and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.